How does a car repair estimate work?

-If you already have a repair shop in mind that's outside of our network, you can use them, too.
-In fact, we work with any shop you choose to complete repairs.
-Just call your claims rep to start the repair process, and we help schedule repairs anywhere you’d like.
-Your rep can also help you with a rental if needed.
-Note: If you're a Progressive policyholder, rental coverage may not apply unless you purchased it prior to the accident.
+By calling your claims rep, you can get the repair process rolling, and schedule repairs wherever you like.
+Your rep can also help you arrange a rental car if needed.
+Note: If you're a Progressive policyholder, rental coverage may not apply unless you purchased it before the accident.

 Your estimate includes all visible damage related to your loss.
-If additional loss-related damage is found during the repair process, we re-inspect your vehicle.
-Finding additional damage isn't unusual—we can't always see all the damaged parts when writing the initial estimate.
-We work with you and the shop to update the estimate if needed.
+If additional loss-related damage is detected during the repair process, we'll reinspect your vehicle.
+Finding further damage isn't unusual—we can't always see all damaged parts when writing up the initial estimate.
+If the estimate needs to be updated, we'll work with you and the body shop.

 What happens after I get my estimate?

-Repair options: You can choose an approved shop in the Progressive network or any other shop you’d like.
-We manage the repairs from start to finish.
-We can get the repair process started right away or at a time that’s convenient for you.
-You can also choose any shop you prefer — just let us know so we can review the estimate with the shop and issue payment to you or to the shop directly.
+Repair options: Select an approved shop in the Progressive network and we'll manage the repairs from start to finish.
+We'll get the process going immediately or whenever it's convenient for you.
+You can also choose any shop you prefer — just let us know so we can review the estimate with the shop and issue payment to you or the shop directly.

-Ready to start repairs or have additional questions?
-Give us a call at 1-800-776-4737 — press 1 for claims and then enter your claim number when prompted.
+If you're ready to start repairs or have questions, call us at 1-800-776-4737 — press 1 for claims and then enter your claim number when prompted.

-What portion of the damage am I responsible for?
+What portion of the car damage estimate am I responsible for?

-If you're a Progressive policyholder and have coverage, Progressive covers the cost of repairs related to the loss above your deductible.
-If you choose to repair your vehicle, you owe your deductible when repairs are complete.
-Your deductible is the amount you agreed to pay if your vehicle is damaged in a loss.
-We also review your deductible with you, and you can find it in your policy documents or online account.
+If you're a Progressive policyholder and have coverage for the loss, we cover the cost of repairs beyond your deductible.
+If you choose to fix the vehicle, you'll be responsible for paying the deductible once repairs are complete.
+You'll find information on your deductible in your policy documents or online account.

-If you aren’t a Progressive policyholder and choose to have your vehicle repaired, you typically won't have any out-of-pocket expense.
-There are some scenarios where you may owe for a portion of the damages.
-Your representative will let you know if you owe anything.
+If you're a Progressive policyholder and choose to have your vehicle repaired, you typically won't have any out-of-pocket expenses — although some scenarios may require you to pay a portion of the damages.
+In this instance, your representative will contact you.

-What if I have a lease or finance my vehicle?
+What if I finance my vehicle or have a lease?

 If you have a lienholder on your vehicle, any payment we issue to you may include you and the lienholder as payees.
-If you choose not to repair, contact your lienholder to determine what you need to do to cash the payment.
-If you plan on repairing through an approved shop in the Progressive network, we pay the shop directly, so there's no need to include a lienholder on the payment.
-Let us know if you plan on repairing at a facility that's not in our network, so we have the information we need to issue payment directly to that shop.
+If you choose not to repair the automobile, contact your lienholder for how to receive payment.
+If you plan on making repairs through an approved shop in the Progressive network, we'll pay the shop directly, so there's no need to include a lienholder on the payment.
+If you plan to use a facility that's not in our network, please contact us so we'll know where to issue payment.

-Please note: Some services described above are only available to customers who purchased coverages such as Comprehensive, Collision, Rental Reimbursement, etc. before their loss.
+Please note: Some services described above are only available to customers who have purchased coverages such as comprehensive, collision, or rental reimbursement before their loss.
 Coverage is subject to the terms of your policy.
-Please refer to your policy to verify which coverages you have.
+Please refer to your policy to verify your coverage.